top of page

 Tip #2- Get Sleep

 Sleep is incredibly restorative to our brain and nervous system as well as our immune system.
-Poor sleep has been linked to parkinson's, dementia, diabetes, heart disease, and likely plays a role in every disease process.
+Poor sleep has been linked to Parkinson's, dementia, diabetes, heart disease, and likely plays a role in every disease process.
 Many of my practice members struggle with sleep.
 Check out these links for more information on sleep and a few tips on how to get a good night's rest.

 Tip #3- Move Daily

-We are meant to MOVE!
+We are meant to move.
 Movement is life!
 Sitting all-day at work or in front of a screen is killing us and making us unhealthy.
 Exercise is good for our immune system, brain, hormone glands, muscle, heart, lungs... literally probably everything.
 So next time your struggling to decide whether to hit the gym after work, think about all the support your giving to our immune system and the rest of your body.

 Tip #4- Manage Stress